JanoKasu/Typing-Project/README.md

 git clone https://github.com/JanoKasu/Typing-Project.git
 ```

+### Installing Dependencies
+#### Instantiate Virtual Environment
+Optionally, you can create a virtual environment before installing the requirements.
+The benefit of doing this is that it avoids polluting your machine with modules you will otherwise never use.
+Additionally, it's good practice to keep your machine safe.
+To instantiate a virtual environment, run `python -m venv .\venv`.

+Run `pip install -r Requirements.txt` to install the dependencies needed for this project.

 ### Adding files to read

 To run the program, you must first add files to the `files` folder.
 You can find copyright-free material at [Project Gutenberg](https://www.gutenberg.org/).
 Alternatively, you can add text files of your code to see what the optimal layout for coding is!
 The program will return different layouts for different inputs, so try out a variety of genres.